Method

-Even if we recall a “good” childhood, simply being born into a conditional world means we’ve all experienced physical, mental, and emotional discomfort.
-As unconditional beings, any conditional experience carries a degree of trauma.
+Even if we remember a “good” childhood, simply being born into a conditional world means we’ve all experienced physical, mental, and emotional discomfort.
+As unconditional beings, any conditional experience carries a degree of impact.
 When we’re ready to take full responsibility for the quality of our experience, the journey begins in the emotional body.

-The Emotion/Body Code offers an integrative approach to this journey—one that emphasizes integration over “healing.”
+The Emotion/Body Code offers an integrative approach to this journey—one that emphasizes integration rather than “healing.”

-• Healing often assumes something is broken and must be fixed.
+• Healing assumes something is broken and must be fixed.

-• Integration recognizes that what arises is valid and necessary.
+• Integration recognizes that what arises is valid and asking for acknowledgement.

-• Instead of resisting discomfort, we embrace it as a doorway to growth.
+• Instead of resisting discomfort, we meet it as a doorway into deeper clarity.

 What Is Integration?

 Integration is a response to “what is.”
 It focuses on causality, not symptoms.
-When something feels out of balance, it’s not wrong—it’s asking to be welcomed back into wholeness.
-Integration invites us to take responsibility for our perception, rather than trying to fix the world around us.
-Integration is the art of self-facilitation.
-It’s a personal commitment to restoring harmony within.
+When something feels out of balance, it isn't wrong—it’s simply asking to be welcomed back into wholeness.
+Integration invites us to take responsibility for our perception rather than trying to rearrange the world around us.
+It is the art of self-facilitation: a personal commitment to restoring harmony within.

 Working with the Emotional Body